reindertpelsma/WireguardP2P/README.md

 **WireGuardP2P** solves that problem with a simple Python script that enables direct, peer-to-peer WireGuard connections using [UDP hole punching](https://en.wikipedia.org/wiki/UDP_hole_punching).
 No complex relay setups, no third-party signaling servers — just a lightweight and reliable way to make your devices talk directly.

-Normally, you could hardcode the client and server IPs and follow [these manual steps](https://github.com/pirate/wireguard-docs?tab=readme-ov-file#NAT-to-NAT-Connections) to establish a P2P connection.
-But that breaks down when your client moves between networks — like switching between home Wi-Fi, office Wi-Fi, and cellular — since WireGuard endpoints aren’t stable.
+In an ideal world where the client has a static IP you can establish a simple direct P2P by hardcoding it [these manual steps](https://github.com/pirate/wireguard-docs?tab=readme-ov-file#NAT-to-NAT-Connections) to establish a P2P connection.
+But that obvioously breaks down in the real world where clients constantly move between networks — like switching between home Wi-Fi, work Wi-Fi, and cellular — so WireGuard endpoints aren’t stable.

-**WireGuardP2P automates all of that:** it dynamically updates the WireGuard configuration on your remote device so you only have to click *Connect* on your client.
-The rest happens automatically.
+**WireGuardP2P automates the P2P:** it dynamically updates the WireGuard configuration on your remote device so you only have to click *Connect* on your client and will dynamically establish a P2P to the correct client IP.
 You only need a small public server to help bootstrap the conection.

 # Why WireGuardP2P is Different

 1. **Zero extra software on clients.** You only need the standard WireGuard client — no Python or helper tools required.
 Works even on devices like phones.
-2. **No STUN or external signaling servers.** The public server doubles as a simple WireGuard server for bootstrap and fallback, keeping your setup minimal and predictable.
+2. **No STUN or external signaling servers.** The public server doubles as a simple WireGuard server for bootstrap and as a relay fallback, keeping your setup minimal and predictable.
 3. **Full WireGuard roaming support.** Move between networks freely — connections re-establish automatically without reconnecting or restarting anything.
 4. **Lightweight and transparent.** The script is only ~270 lines of Python, using nothing beyond WireGuard and standard Linux tools — far simpler than bloated P2P frameworks like WebRTC.
 6. **Extensively documented.** Every edge case and NAT scenario is clearly explained in this README.
 Wireguard P2P works almost everywhere where regular NAT traversal like Bittorrenting or WebRTC works, there are only a few rare exceptions.